JuneLazarus/todo_list/README.md

-# A noob programm's first webpage.
+# A noob programmer's first webpage.
 # Created to better arrange your day.